 Before you entertain a legal contract with a service provider, it will take a little bit of research on the support that is available.
 From different options like self-help options, communication channels, and sometimes even dedicated support representatives, the most reliable providers make contact support as easy as possible.

 Both Trello and Asana give extensive self-help models, FAQ lists, and tutorials on their respective websites.
 Both Trello and Asana also give new users best-practice models to aid everyone gets started on the right foot.
 Relying on different use cases or needs, users can select from various models for their project organization.
 Sometimes it doesn’t help when something goes wrong; that’s where the previously mentioned FAQs and tutorials can be helpful.

-Both Asana and Trello only provides email-based technical support in the basic plan.
+Both Asana and Trello only provide email-based technical support in the basic plan.
 Both of the tools guarantee to acknowledge the queries within 24 hours on a business day.

 Therefore, if the team needs some hands-on support, upgrading packages for both PM software also upgrade their support levels.
 Both PM software - Trello and Asana provide “priority support” for their premium/business class patrons, and of course, renewing to the enterprise level earns your business a dedicated support spokesperson.

-As from the detailed above-written blog, one can have an idea about both of these project management tools and can make good choices.
+From the detailed above-written blog, one can have an idea about both of these project management tools and can make good choices.
 Check which ones work best for you.
 Whichever PM tool you prefer, your project management will enhance significantly.
-As both of these platforms are of high-quality and even get matched in many of the critical areas.
+Both of these platforms are of high quality and even get matched in many of the critical areas.